Unreachability of Inductive-Like Pointclasses in $L(\mathbb{R})$: Remarks on Some Projective-Like Cases

 Let $W = M_{2n+1}^\#$.
 Let $\mathcal{I}$ be the directed system of countable, complete iterates of $W$ and let $M_\infty$ be the direct limit of $\mathcal{I}$.

 \begin{fact} $\kappa_{M_\infty} < \bm{\delta^1_{2n+2}}$ and $\delta_{M_\infty} > (\bm{\delta^1_{2n+2}})^+$. \end{fact}

-The iteration strategy for $W$ is guided by indiscernibles, analogously to how the iteration strategies for $\Gamma$-suitable mice are guided by terms for sets in a sjs. \cite{otpawtdsom} covers this analysis of the iteration strategy for $W$ in detail.
+The iteration strategy $\Sigma$ for $W$ is guided by indiscernibles, analogously to how the iteration strategies for $\Gamma$-suitable mice are guided by terms for sets in a sjs.\footnote{More explicitly, for an appropriate sequence of indiscernibles $\langle v_i:i<\omega\rangle$, $\Sigma$ is the unique iteration strategy witnessing that $W$ is strongly $\langle v_0,..,v_i\rangle$-iterable (in the sense of \cite{otpawtdsom}) for every $i<\omega$.} \cite{otpawtdsom} covers this analysis of the iteration strategy for $W$ in detail.
 Also analogously to Sections \ref{definability section} and \ref{internalization section}, inside an iterate $M$ of $M^\#_{2n+1}(x_0)$ for some $x_0\in \R$ coding $W$, we can form the direct limit $\mathcal{H}^M$ of countable iterates of $W$ in $M$ and approximate the iteration maps from $W$ to $\mathcal{H}^M$.
 This internalization is covered in \cite{hra}.

 The following fact gives us an analogue of the notion of a $\langle \phi,z\rangle$-witness.

 \begin{fact} There is a computable function which sends a $\Sigma^1_{2n+2}$-formula $\phi$ to a formula $\phi^* = \phi^*(u_0,...,u_{2n-1},v)$ in the language of mice such that the following hold: \begin{enumerate} \item If $x\in \R$, $M$ is a countable, $\omega_1+1$-iterable $x$-premouse, $M\models ZFC$, $M$ has $2n$ Woodin cardinals $\delta_0,...,\delta_{2n-1}$, $\phi$ is a $\Sigma^1_{2n+2}$ formula, and $M\models\phi^*[\delta_0,...,\delta_{2n-1},x]$, then $\phi(x)$ holds. \item If $x\in \R$, $\delta_0,...,\delta_{2n-1}$ are the Woodin cardinals of $M^\#_{2n}(x)$, $\phi$ is a $\Sigma^1_{2n+2}$ formula, and $\phi(x)$ holds, then a proper initial segment of $M$ above $\delta_{2n-1}$ satisfies $ZFC$ and $\phi^*[\delta_0,...,\delta_{2n-1},x]$. \end{enumerate} \end{fact}